A chorus of “I told you so” came down last week as headlines tied minimum wage hikes to job automation.

 In all of these markets, competition is high.
 The companies from which you buy products and services are balancing costs and customer experience.

-Generally, a better experience costs more.
+Generally, a better customer experience costs more for a company to deliver.
 Again, Wendy’s is having trouble attracting good employees at present wages, so they have to pay more to attract them.
 Imagine how good their ordering process might look, feel, and operate if they paid $60,000/year with full benefits and a small pension plan.

 Their margins are too tight, of course, so wages hover at or below $10/hour.